CJ-rogue/Calculator/README.md

 # NetBeans GUI Calculator
-Netbeans projects for Software Design Course
+A Netbeans project for Software Design Course